Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Experiments

 \subsubsection{Training and Evaluation Strategy}

-For the supervised logistic regression model, data points (generated sequences and their labels) were grouped by their original query ID during the creation of training and testing splits.
-This ensures that no data points originating from the same query ID appear in both the training and testing sets for a given fold, mitigating potential data leakage and overestimation of generalization performance.
-To ensure stability and robust estimation of performance, particularly given potential variability in smaller datasets or specific model-dataset pairings, we employed bootstrapping (e.g., $\approx 1000$ iterations) during model evaluation where appropriate.
-We compare the performance of the logistic regression model against the baseline performance achieved using only $\mathrm{EPR}_K(q)$ as the discriminating feature.
+The supervised logistic regression model have been trained only on TriviaQA data (generated sequences and their labels), as being the only dataset with annotation.
+For evaluating these methods on TriviaQA, we generated training and testing splits by grouping the data points by their original query.
+This process ensures that no data points originating from the same query appear in the training and testing sets for a given fold, mitigating potential data leakage and overestimating generalization performance.
+To ensure stability and robust performance estimation, particularly given potential variability in smaller datasets or specific model-dataset pairings, we employed bootstrapping on $1000$ iterations during model evaluation.